Resources for Pittsburgh Residents during COVID-19

 Pittsburgh Public Schools

-Due to new COVID-19 cases from the Pennsylvania Department of Health, Allegheny County publics schools are to transition all students to full-time E-Learning.
+Due to new COVID-19 cases from the Pennsylvania Department of Health, Allegheny County publics schools transitioned all students to full-time E-Learning for the 2020-2021 school year.
 For more information and details please visit the PPS COVID-19 webpage.

 Many online resources are available to support home learning during school closures.